Raine-gay/arch-install-scripts/0-readme.md

 9. pacstrap -K /mnt base linux-zen linux-firmware nano git base-devel networkmanager
 10. Genfstab
 11. arch-chroot /mnt
+12. run 1-base, and 2-software
-12. set password using 'passwd'
+13. set password using 'passwd'
-13. set mkinitcpio hooks for btrfs and encryption if needed. ('btrfs' goes in modules) ('encrypt' goes in hooks).
+14. set mkinitcpio hooks for btrfs and encryption if needed. ('btrfs' goes in modules) ('encrypt' goes in hooks).
 Then 'mkinitcpio -P'
-14. install bootloader
+15. install bootloader
+16. reboot and login as root, then run 3-security, 4-setup

 A bunch of this is stolen shamelessly from johnynfulleffect/ArchMatic